SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are several notable historical events that occurred on July 30 in the USA:
+Here are a few historical events that occurred on July 30 in the United States:

-- **1619**: The first African slaves arrive in Virginia, marking a significant moment in American history related to slavery and transportation of enslaved people.
+- **1965**: President Lyndon B. Johnson signed the Social Security Amendment, establishing Medicare and Medicaid programs aimed at providing healthcare for the elderly and those with low incomes.

-- **1864**: American Civil War: The Battle of Peachtree Creek takes place in Georgia as Union forces engage Confederate troops.
+- **1942**: The United States became fully engaged in the battle for control of the Pacific during World War II as the Battle of Guadalcanal commenced.

-- **1942**: The United States officially introduces the Women's Army Auxiliary Corps (WAAC), allowing women to serve in
+- **1945**: The USS Indianapolis was torpedoed
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌈 Every day is a fresh start! 🌻💪"
+"Believe in the magic of new beginnings ✨🌱!
+Every day is a fresh start full of endless possibilities! 🌈😊"